Division of Neurotherapeutics

 High Resolution MRI in Cingulotomy and Capsulotomy Patients

-The purpose of this study is to examine patterns of connection and activation in brain regions of patients who have received or will receive cingulotomy or capsulotomy for treatment of major depressive disorder (MDD) or obsessive-compulsive disorder (OCD).
+The purpose of this study is to examine patterns of connection and activation in brain regions of patients who undergo anterior cingulotomy or anterior capsulotomy for treatment of major depressive disorder (MDD) or obsessive-compulsive disorder (OCD).
 The purpose of this investigation is to use high resolution MRI, specifically diffusion tensor imaging (DTI), as well as resting state MRI, to look at the connection patterns in patients who have been treated with cingulotomy or capsulotomy for MDD or OCD, as compared to healthy controls.

 Transdiagnostic Treatment of Anxiety and Bipolar I Disorder